Technigo/project-react-native-app/README.md

 # Project React Native App 📱

 Project week 13 @ Technigo Bootcamp we were supposed to build our first mobile application with React Native!
-I went for a step counter app, mainly because I thought it would be fun to use one the functionalities in the phone, in this case the Pedometer.
+I went for a step counter app, mainly because I thought it would be fun to use one of the functionalities in the phone, in this case the Pedometer.

-## Learning objectives
+## What I learned

 - How to use React Native to create a mobile app
-- Practice using Styled Components
+- Practicing using Styled Components
-- More practice in useState and form inputs
+- More practice in useState and useEffect

-## Technologies
+## Technologies used

 - JavaScript ES6
 - React Native